HilmaM/mudfam-org/README.md

-# basilwizi-trust-bamulong
+# mudfam-org-site

-The People of the Great River, Kasambabezi
+Making people read is making readers enjoy

-Basilwizi is a community based Not for Profit non-governmental organisation.
-This website was made to showcase what it deals in.
+Mapenzi Mudimba, the man behind this website. let me see how to improve it